docker/docs/docker-cloud/infrastructure/cloud-on-aws-faq.md

 - VPC dropdown:
     1. `Auto` - Delegates creation of the VPC to Docker Cloud.
     2. `vpc-XXXX (dc-vpc)` - Docker Cloud's default VPC.
 This only appears if you have already deployed nodes to that region.
 Note that you can choose subnets and security groups with the VPC.
 See "Which objects does Docker Cloud create in my EC2 account" for detailed info.
     3. `vpc-XXXX` - You can select one of the VPCs already created by you.
-If you tag name them, it will be displayed too.
+If you tag name them, it is displayed too.
 - Subnets dropdown:
     1. `Auto` - Delegates the management of the subnets to Docker Cloud.
-Will create them if they do not exist or will use the ones tagged with `dc-subnet`.
+Creates them if they do not exist or uses the ones tagged with `dc-subnet`.
     2. Multiple selection of existing subnets.
 See `How does Docker Cloud balance my nodes among different availability zones?` section for detailed info.
 - Security groups dropdown:
     1. `Auto`